Probst1nator/CLI-Agent/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
+This project is licensed under the Apache License, Version 2.0.